daerduoCarey/where2act/code/README.md

     bash scripts/run_gen_offline_data.sh

-This file generates data for a single cabinet example under the *pushing* primitive action.
+This file generates data for StorageFurniture training shapes under the *pushing* primitive action.
 You can modify the content of the above file to generate data for different settings.
 Also, please modify the `num_epochs` for generating different data amount and `num_processes` for the number of CPU cores to use.
 Check the other parameters for more information.